mphasize/sails-generate-ember-blueprints/README.md

 Ember Data compatible blueprints for Sails v0.10+

-`!` **Warning: this repository is no longer actively maintained.
-If you want to continue the development, please get in touch!**
+**Warning: this repository is no longer actively maintained.
+It has been superceded by [sails-ember-rest](https://github.com/mdconaway/sails-ember-rest).
+Please file all issues and pull requests under [sails-ember-rest](https://github.com/mdconaway/sails-ember-rest).**

 [Sails](http://www.sailsjs.org/) supports overriding the default blueprints, which gives us a remarkable flexibility in making Sails work together with a variety of clients and frontend libraries.